 - Once you have completed the steps above, you will need to give your approved childcare service some information as well, so they can complete their end of the process and reduce your childcare fees.

 - You will need to give them your Customer Reference Number (CRN) and your date of birth – the CRN will be on previous correspondence or on your Health Card.
 If you are new, you will need to visit a service centre with photo identification.

 - You will also need to provide your child’s CRN and date of birth.
 Their CRN can be found on your Centrelink account or can be created when you arrange for your CRN at a service centre.

-Once it is all set up, your childcare subsidy will be paid directly to Grace Village Early Learning to reduce your childcare fees.
+Once it is all setup, your childcare subsidy will be paid directly to Grace Village Early Learning to reduce your childcare fees.

 How much can I claim?

-Keep your information up to date
+Keeping your information up to date

 Sign in to your MyGov account and click the box ‘Centrelink’.
-You will need to enter income estimates, your withholding percentage and you and your partner’s activity levels – these are the elements the government uses to work out how much childcare subsidy you can get.
+You will need to enter income estimates, your withholding percentage and your and your partner’s activity levels – these are the elements the government uses to work out how much childcare subsidy you can get.

 It takes a village to raise a child, and we’re here to help.

 Join our Centre Director on a personal 30-minute guided tour of Grace Village Early Learning and have your questions about the Child Care Subsidy answered.